Comparing Euler classes: Introduction

 \section{Introduction}

 Suppose $k$ is a perfect field having characteristic unequal to $2$, $X$ is a $d$-dimensional smooth $k$-scheme, and $\xi: \mathcal{E} \to X$ is a rank $r$ vector bundle on $X$.
 A choice of isomorphism $\theta: \det \xi \isomt \O_X$ is called an {\em orientation} of $\xi$.
-There are (at least) two ways to define an ``Euler class" $e(\xi)$ of $\xi$ that provides the primary obstruction to existence of a now-where vanishing section of $\xi$; both definitions are simpler in case $\xi$ is oriented.
-The goal of this note is to prove equivalence of these definitions.
-Let us now recall the definitions.
+There are (at least) two ways to define an ``Euler class" $e(\xi)$ of $\xi$ that provides an obstruction to existence of a nowhere vanishing section of $\xi$; both definitions are simpler in case $\xi$ is oriented.
+The goal of this note is to prove equivalence of these definitions, which we now recall.

 Using the notation of \cite{FaselChowWitt}, one possible definition is as follows (this is the ``characteristic class" approach mentioned in the abstract).
 If $s_0: X \to \mathcal{E}$ is the zero section of $\mathcal{E}$, then there are pullback and Gysin pushforward homomorphisms in Chow-Witt groups.
 There is a canonical element $\langle 1 \rangle \in \widetilde{CH}^0(X)$, and we define